ohnoitsfraa/googlehashcode2020/README.md

 # Google HashCode 2020

-This repository can be used on the day of the HashCode event to solve the question(s).
+This repository can be used on the day of the Google HashCode event to solve the question(s).
 Just add the dataset files (.in) to the data/input/ directory, the files of each question should be in their own folder, e.g.:

 **data/input/0/a_example.in**